 • Another Fourth Level Spell Slot, giving you two in total.

-While your Cantrips still suffer from a fairly poor hit chance with Cleric, keep an eye out for opportunities where they’re likely to hit so you can make use of the new Potent Spellcasting buff.
+While your Cantrips still suffer from a fairly poor hit chance with Cleric, keep an eye out for opportunities where they’re likely to hit so you can use the new Potent Spellcasting buff.

 Level 9

-At Level 9 your Cleric’s spellcasting continues to improve, as you can now access even more powerful spells.
+At Level 9, your Cleric’s spellcasting continues to improve, as you can now access even more powerful spells.
 Here you’ll unlock:

 • Another Fourth Level Spell Slot, giving you three in total.